Blitzliner/paperWidget/README.md

    Edit /boot/config.txt with ```sudo nano /boot/config.txt``` and add ```dtoverlay=disable-bt```

 # TODOs
+Hardware
 - [ ] Use of Pi Zero instead of Pi 3
-- [x] Add Sever for the settings
+- [ ] Power savings
+- [ ] Build a frame for it

+Feature
 - [ ] Support of 2Bit Images
 - [ ] Support for Uploading images
-- [ ] Preview of Image i grayscale
+- [ ] Preview of Image in grayscale

+Refactor
+- [ ] Create extra script for app configuration -> config.py get_available_apps(), get_general(app_id), get_parameter(app_id), get_setting(app_id, setting_name)

+Done
+- [x] Add Sever for the settings
 - [x] Save last execution and check for new one instead of threading (save to config.cfg last_executed: timestamp)
-- [ ] Power savings
-- [ ] Build a frame for it
-- [ ] Create extra script for app configuration -> config.py get_available_apps(), get_general(app_id), get_parameter(app_id), get_setting(app_id, setting_name)
-- [ ] support of one other example app e.g. joke of the day
+- [x] support of one other example app e.g. joke of the day